aces/Loris/CONTRIBUTING.md

     4. For SQL patches that are _optional_ (e.g. those that perform some cleanup), place them in `SQL/Cleanup_patches/`.
     5. The files for our test database (Raisinbread) must be updated if they were modified.
-        Detailed instructions for this step can be found [here](./raisinbread#exporting-rb).
+        Detailed instructions for this step can be found in the Raisin Bread [README.md](./raisinbread/README.md#exporting-rb).
 * Include a test for any new module in the `modules/MODULENAME/test/` directory.
 You can look at other modules for examples of how to write tests.